Low on your B6 vitamins?

 - Helps in forming of blood

-- Brings about harmonious operation of the muscles
+- Brings about a harmonious operation of the muscles

 - Encourages proper function of oil glands